RUN IRELAND FAQS

 What is the weather like?

 Ireland's weather is famous for its unpredictability, but it's rarely extreme.
-August and September are generally mild (highs in the 60s, lows in the 50s) and offer the best chance for sunshine, though you should expect to experience bouts of fog, rain and wind at some point as well.
-Pack with layers in mind, and don't let bad weather bother you - it's part of the experience, and it'll most likely change completely a few minutes later!
+August and September are generally mild (highs around 60F / 15C, lows around 50F / 10C) and offer the best chance for sunshine, though you should expect to experience bouts of fog, rain and wind at some point as well.
+Pack with layers in mind (we’ll provide a detailed packing list), and don't let bad weather bother you - it's part of the experience, and it'll most likely change completely a few minutes later!

 Can I have my own room at hotels?